-- Reduction in water withdrawal: Launch campaign on water conservation programme.
-The Campaign includes quick improvement to toilet facilities such as: changing sink tap with an efficient model which optimises dispensing time, changing toilet flushing from automatic to manual, changing of bidet washer orifice to a smaller size.
-Recycling water is currently under assessment at our site in India and this technology could be deployed in other location, such as this Singapore site, when proven adequate. - Water Stewardship: continue the journey along our water stewardship programme with efforts on the operation and the engagement with basin stakeholders.
-The next steps are about creating synergies with neighbour companies and suppliers to align efforts at watershed level. - Mitigate disruption production capacity: In the frame of the Business Continuity plan monitoring and development, regulation are also monitored as the region is forecasting some important changes in midterm time frame
+- Reduction in water withdrawal:in addition to the improvements implemented in the past years, a continuous improvement driven workshop on water was also held.
+This contributed to identifying more than 100 ideas, out of which 40 have been concretely captured in the next 5 years roadmap plan.
+By challenging the status quo and Out of Box Thinking, the team already managed to save almost 6% of the yearly water withdrawal mostly due to new ways of running pressure testing (this was done by challenging the regulation requirement and embarking the local authorities) as well as new cleaning methods. - Water Stewardship: continue the journey along our water stewardship programme with efforts on the operation and the engagement with basin stakeholders.
+The next steps are about creating synergies with neighbour companies and suppliers to align efforts at watershed level. - Mitigate disruption production capacity: In the frame of the Business Continuity plan monitoring and development, regulation are also monitored as the region is forecasting some important changes in midterm time frame .

-This cost of response calculation is based on the purchasing of the equipment for WASH improvement. (a) cost of the equipment (2000 CHF) no cost for installation considered Financial figure = (a) = 2000
+This cost of response calculation is based on the purchasing of the equipment for the above mentioned improvements. (a) cost of the one time purchase of the equipment (2330 CHF) no cost for installation nor operational costs considered Financial figure = (a) = 2330